Become a Pilot with FTA

 CAN I STUDY FOR THE CPL PART TIME?

-FTA offers two routes to completing your commercial pilot training: modular and integrated.
+We offer two routes to completing your commercial pilot training: modular and integrated.
 The integrated route is a full time and intensive course of training, whereas the modular route can incorporate a slower pace of training by building in breaks in between modules.
-FTA would recommend that all individual modules are taken on a full-time basis.
+We would recommend that all individual modules are taken on a full-time basis.

 The full-time Integrated Flight Deck Programme typically takes less than two years to complete; this offers a faster route to completion than modular training.